Hyperbolic Geometry of Superstring Perturbation Theory

 One of the main powers of quantum field theory is that it comes with a set of relatively simple rules for calculating measurable quantities.
-For instance, it allows us to compute the quantities of interest, such as the scattering amplitudes, as a perturbative expansion in the coupling parameters of the theory by evaluating the Feynman diagrams using the Feynman rules that are derived from the Lagrangian of the theory.
-The Feynman rules expresses the amplitudes with arbitrary external states and loops as well-defined integrals.
-Therefore, we can consider Feynman prescription as a calculable formulation of the perturbative quantum field theory.
+For instance, it allows us to compute the quantities of interest, such as the scattering amplitudes, as a perturbative expansion in the coupling parameters of the theory by evaluating the Feynman diagrams using the Feynman rules.
+These rules are derived from the Lagrangian of theory and express amplitudes with arbitrary external states and loops as well-defined integrals.
+Therefore, we can consider this Feynman prescription as a calculable formulation of the perturbative quantum field theory.

-Similarly, in the conventional formulation of string theory, scattering amplitudes are obtained by evaluating the string diagrams which are the string theory analogue of the Feynman diagrams.
-Unlike in quantum field theory, the rules for evaluating the string diagrams are not derived from a Lagrangian.
-Instead the rules are given without referring to an underlying Lagrangian \cite{Polyakov:1981rd, Polyakov:1981re,Friedan:1985ge}.
-By exploring the conformal structure of string theory, powerful covariant methods to compute amplitudes in perturbative string theory were introduced in \cite{Friedan:1985ge}.
-Some aspects of the formalism that remained slightly opaque also got cleared due to the recent studies and the revival of old results \cite{Berera:1992tm, Belopolsky, Witten,Donagi,Pius1, Pius:2014iaa,Sen:2014pia,Sen:2015hia,Pius:2014gza,Sen:2014dqa,Sen:2015hha,Sen:2015uoa,Sen:2015uaa,Pius:2016jsl,Sen:2016ubf,Sen:2016bwe,Sen:2016uzq,Sen:2016qap, deLacroix:2017lif}.
-Therefore, we can safely say that perturbative string theory provides a well-defined formal procedure for computing the amplitudes as an expansion in the string coupling.
-However, we can consider this as a calculable formulation of the string theory, only if it comes with a set of well defined practical rules for evaluating the amplitudes with any number of arbitrary external states and loops.
-Unfortunately, such a set of practical rules for computing the amplitudes is not readily available.
+\newl Similarly, in the conventional formulation of string theory, scattering amplitudes are obtained by evaluating the string diagrams which are the string theory analog of Feynman diagrams.
+Unlike in quantum field theory, the rules for evaluating string diagrams are not derived from a Lagrangian.
+Instead, the rules are given without referring to an underlying Lagrangian \cite{Polyakov1981a, Polyakov1981b,FriedanMartinecShenker1986}.
+By exploring the conformal structure of string theory, powerful covariant methods to compute amplitudes in perturbative string theory were introduced in \cite{FriedanMartinecShenker1986}.
+Some aspects of the formalism that remained slightly opaque were elaborated recently \cite{Berera199301,Berera199406, Belopolsky1997a,Belopolsky1997b,Belopolsky1997c, Witten2012a,Witten2012b,Witten2012c,Witten201306,DonagiWitten201304,DonagiWitten201404,Sen201408,SenWitten201504,PiusRudraSen201410,Sen201411,Sen201501,Sen201508a,Sen201508b,PiusSen1604,Sen201610,Sen201606,Sen201607,Sen201609, deLacroixErbinKashyapSenVerma1703}.
+Therefore, we can safely say that perturbative string theory provides a well-defined formal procedure for computing string amplitudes as an expansion in the string coupling.
+However, we can consider this as a calculable formulation of the string theory only if it comes with a set of well-defined practical rules for evaluating amplitudes.
+Unfortunately, such a set of practical rules for computing amplitudes is not readily available.